brindhasuvarna2005-sudo/cloudguard/README.md

 - Independent post-remediation verification (re-query live state after a fix)
 - Dashboard filtering, search, and basic charting over the audit log

-## Team
+## Author

+Built by **Brindha Suvarna** — architecture, implementation, and testing (Terraform, Lambda, remediation logic, dashboard).

-Built as a Cloud Computing minor project at Vishwakarma University, Pune (2026–27), with Prutha Marne and Soham Patil, under the guidance of Dr. Supriya Bhonsale.
+Submitted as a Cloud Computing minor project at Vishwakarma University, Pune (2026–27), with Prutha Marne and Soham Patil, under the guidance of Dr. Supriya Bhonsale.